daniellestroscher/Subscriber/README.md

-# Subscriber - a place to manage all your subscriptions!
+# Subscriber - manage your subscriptions, never get accidentally billed!

 Welcome to Subscriber, my person project and the app that makes it easy to organize your active subscriptions and free trials.